 Start by forgiving yourself for mistakes of the past and stop dwelling on them.
 The past is the past and you were only doing what you thought was best for you at the time.

-Set yourself free from the stories you tell yourself to justify why you have not been able to create or to live your best life once and for all.
+Set yourself free from the stories you tell yourself to justify why you’ve not been able to create or live your best life once and for all.

-You are the creator of your own life and you have it within you to create a great life that you have always imagined.
+You are the creator of your own life and you have it within you to create that phenomenal life you’ve dreamed of.

-As Maya Angelou wisely said “When we know better, we do better“.
+As Maya Angelou so wisely said, “When we know better, we do better…”